 dRSS/iRSSunwanted = -53.5- (-77.5) = 24 dB

-Since the resulting C/I is above the protection criteria (19 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 0 (see Figure 100 (a)).
+Since the resulting C/I is above the protection criteria (19 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 0).

 The same conclusion is reached by using the C/(N+I) criteria.
 It should be noted that SEAMCAT performs a consistency check (ANNEX 19:) between the interference criteria (ANNEX 3:).

 It is also possible to derive the (N+I)/N= -77.5-(-100)= 22.5 (since I>>N).
-Since the (I+N)/N which is obtained is above the protection criteria (3 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 1 (see Figure 100(b)).
+Since the (I+N)/N which is obtained is above the protection criteria (3 dB), the probability of interference calculated by SEAMCAT (Interference calculation) is equal to 1).

 The same conclusion is reached by using the I/N criteria.